JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    3 │ c                2      2
 ```

-Notice that columns `:nrow` and `:x1` have an identical contents.
+Notice that columns `:nrow` and `:x1` have identical contents.
 This is
 expected.
 We already know that `nrow` is a column-independent operation
 generating the `:nrow` column with number of rows per group.
 However, the
 `x -> nrow(x)` anonymous function does exactly the same as it gets a